taktsun/ERV_simulation/README.md

 <!--  * A contributor code of conduct, https://www.contributor-covenant.org/ -->

 # Reproducibility
+Reproduce the results by these 5 steps.

+ 1. Install RStudio and R
+ 2. Install WORCS dependencies

+		install.packages("worcs", dependencies = TRUE)
+		tinytex::install_tinytex()
+		renv::consent(provided = TRUE)

+ 3. Clone this repo (https://github.com/taktsun/ERV_simulation) to your RStudio
+ 4. Restore the package dependencies

+	    renv::restore()

+ 5. Then run 3 R scripts to reproduce the results
+		- sim1_VAR(1).R
+		- sim2_lorenz.R
+		- reanalysis_main.R

-Please refer to the vignette on [reproducing a WORCS project](https://cjvanlissa.github.io/worcs/articles/reproduce.html) for step by step advice to reproduce the analyses in this project.
+Step 1 to 4 are detailed in the vignette on [reproducing a WORCS project](https://cjvanlissa.github.io/worcs/articles/reproduce.html).

 <!-- If your project deviates from the steps outlined in the vignette on     -->